3tw/token-program-solana/README.md

 ## Solana Development Course Exercise - Vue3 App
 This is an exercise from the [Solana development course](https://soldev.app/course).
-Unlike the course code, this is a Vue3 project.
+I didn't use React dependencies as suggested in the course.
+Instead, I decided to make a Vue3 project.

 ## Notes